simraali14/azure_insider_threat_detection/README.md

 This project uses synthetic data and should not be used for production security monitoring without compliance review.
 When using LLMs for anomaly analysis, consider explainability, bias, and privacy concerns.

 ### ⚠️ **Disclaimer**
-This repository is part of a personal learning project and is not an official Microsoft product or endorsed solution.
-It uses the CERT Insider Threat Dataset v4.2 from Carnegie Mellon University SEI strictly for research.
-No raw dataset or derived data is included here.
+This repository is part of a learning project and is not an official Microsoft product or endorsed solution.
+It uses the CERT Insider Threat Dataset v4.2 from Carnegie Mellon University SEI for learning.
+No raw dataset is included here.
 To access the dataset, please visit the [official SEI site](https://resources.sei.cmu.edu/library/asset-view.cfm?assetID=508099).

 ### 📣 Contact
 Simra Ali